stelzinga/MF/Management_Framework.md

 ### Software
 A Software is downloaded for free, purchased or developed.
 It achieves a specific outcome either by configuration or automating a manual Process, and/or by simplifying a Process even if it remains partially manual.

 The Profile is itself a Framework whereas the Profile Tree Items are  Definitions.
 Some key Tools used in the rest of the Management Framework are discussed below:

 ### Topic Definition
 The word Topic is relatively common to not really warrant a definition.
 However, the Management Framework formalises it nevertheless.
 A Topic is an idea, subject or theme that is dealt with in written or spoken discourse.
 The *Topic Scope* is virtually unlimited.
-Even within the context of Management Framework there are many Topics in general, and they can multiply fast by refining the context around a Topic.
+Even within the context of Management Framework there are many Topics, and they can multiply fast by refining the context around a Topic.
 For example, Income can be a Topic, but the Income of a specific Activity is another, even if related Topic.
 Effectively everything single item in the Management Framework is a Topic.
 A Topic can fall within a *Topic Category*.
 For example, Income can be tagged to Finance.
 However, many Topics are related to more than one Category.
 For example, Income can also be tagged to Income Statement or Corporate Tax.
-As such, it is not easy to isolate a Topic.

 ### 6W Framework
 The 6W Framework aids in framing *any* topic by enforcing answers to 6 fundamental questions: *What*, *Where*, *When*, *Who*, *Why* and *How* a.k.a. *Which* (hence 6W).
 The following are examples for each: